Logifold: A Geometrical Foundation of Ensemble Machine Learning: Introduction

 On the other hand, a crucial aspect of a manifold is the local-to-global perspective to study spaces, which is often overlooked in applications to data science.
 In \cite{b1} and this paper, we would like to formulate a local-to-global approach to study datasets.

-Datasets typically have complicated topology.
-Unlike topological manifolds, they are not locally Euclidean.
+Manifolds can be expressed as zero loci of smooth functions, which are well approximated by polynomials.
+In contrast, datasets are like `point clouds' and not locally Euclidean.
 Thus, we propose to model a dataset by a measure space.
-Moreover, inspired by the huge success of network models in machine learning, we are taking the graphs of linear logical functions as local models.
+Moreover, inspired by the huge success of neural networks, we take the graphs of linear logical functions as local models.

 Linear logical functions are defined via graphs and linear inequalities, whose targets are finite sets.
 We will restrict their domains to measurable subsets of $\mathbb{R}^n$.
 Functions obtained by artificial neural networks belong to this class.
 Linear logical functions are universal, in the sense that they can approximate any measurable functions with a finite target set.
 Consequently, constructing an atlas from the graphs of logical functions leads to an analog of a topological manifold in this setting, which we call to be a \emph{logifold}.